 In some instances, COTC will delay the opening of a campus until a specified time.

-Individual class cancellations are posted online under the Class Cancellations tab at https://my.cotc.edu.
+Individual class cancellations are posted online under the Class Cancellations tab at my.cotc.edu.

 The safety of students, faculty and staff is the college’s top priority.
 If COTC has not issued an official closing or delay, students are expected to exercise their judgement in determining whether to attend classes.
 Students are accountable for any material and assignments missed during an absence without an official closure or delay.
 When COTC is open, vacation time will be used by employees who choose to stay at home or are unable to travel to their campus work location.

 The decision to close campus or cancel classes in the event of severe weather is made using guidelines that are, by design, very flexible.
 There is no absolute temperature, snowfall amount or other specific hazard that triggers a closure.
-Many groups provide information and recommendations through the Office of Public Safety to campus leadership.
+Many groups provide information and recommendations through the Department of Public Safety to campus leadership.
 Campus officials also monitor the latest forecasts from the National Weather Service.
-Some factors taken into consideration in the decision to cancel classes/and or close campus are:
+Some factors taken into consideration in the decision to cancel classes and/or close campus are:

 - Existence of Level 3 Weather Emergencies